top of page

 - What happened

-- What did you noticed happening in your:
+- What did you notice happening in your:

 Body sensations